a-ridings13/slim-4-boilerplate/README.md

 # Siteworx Professionals Boiler Plate

+# NOT YET FOR PRODUCTION USE.
+The slim4.0 framework is still in beta.
+Keep upto date [here](http://www.slimframework.com/blog/).

 ## What is this?

 This is a starting point that I use for all of my projects.
 It's got the basics of what I need for most projects.